AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/hsm-credentials.md

 ---
 title: Managing HSM credentials
 description: Learn how to manage HSM credentials.
-You can manage Hardware Security Module (HSM) credentials from the Trust Store Management page.
-This document explains how to view, check, update, reset and delete HSM components.
+You can manage HSM from the Trust Store Management page.
+You can view, check, update, reset and delete HSM components.
 contentOwner: admin
 content-type: reference
 geptopics: SG_AEMFORMS/categories/managing_certificates_and_credentials